zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 # ont-plasmid-assembly-and-reads-mapping

 This script called 'auto_plasmid_assembly_readmap.sh' can assemble plasmid ONT reads into assembly by using EPI2ME/wf-clone-validation pipeline.
 The ONT reads are mapped against the reference by minimap2 without secondary mapping and have bam files as output.
-The script is placed at nanopore account on labcomputer.
+The script is placed at nanopore account on labcomputer (/home/nanopore/plasmid_assembly_readmap).

 Manual of using the script: